agentio/serviceinfrastructure/content/docs/details/how-google-makes-apis.md

 https://github.com/googleapis/googleapis/blob/master/google/cloud/translate/v3/translate_grpc_service_config.json

-### Methodology

-Notes on good practice:
-- proto files are best defined in a directory hierarchy because they are rarely in isolation (proto files often include other files).
-- version names are in the proto path

-services and messages

-support code is almost always generated
+### Methodology: A Protos Repo

 The googleapis repository contains public protos for Google APIs.
 It's effectively a monorepo of API descriptions.

+We can make some important observations:
+- Proto files are best defined in a directory hierarchy because they are rarely used in isolation.
+Proto files often include other proto files, and the compiler needs to know where to find them.
+- API version names are the last segment of the proto path.

+See [github.com/bobadojo/apis](https://github.com/bobadojo/apis) for an example of how an organization outside Google might organize their protos.

+### Methodology: Generated Code

+Protobuf and gRPC support code is almost always generated (actually, we've never seen a counterexample).

+See [github.com/bobadojo/go](https://github.com/bobadojo/go) for an example repo containing code generated from a repo of protos.

 ### gRPC